-Shamima Begum is to be allowed to return to the UK to fight the decision to remove her citizenship.
+Shamima Begum will not be allowed to return to the UK to fight the decision to remove her citizenship, the Supreme Court has ruled.

 So, who is she and why was her citizenship taken away?